Point System & Sanctions

 - A student meets or exceeds 10 cumulative student conduct points.

 - A student is found responsible for a second drug violation within one academic year (fall-to-spring or spring-to-fall), regardless of points.

 Student is removed from Guilford College for a specified length of time.
 When a student is suspended, they are given no more than 24 hours to remove themselves and their belongings from campus housing and take care of financial and academic matters.
 Any student suspended is banned from the campus and College events until the term that they have been readmitted and reenroll.

-The student has the option to apply for readmission following the suspension period.
-Admission and/or merit aid is not assumed nor guaranteed.
-Upon applying for readmission, the student will be asked to share about their time away from Guilford and demonstrate their ability to return as a student and remain in good standing.
-Supporting documentation may be requested.
-The readmission committee will consider and make their decision based on the following criteria: a.) progress in addressing the issues that caused the separation from Guilford; b.) self-reflection/insight on what happened; c.) the severity of the case; d.) education while away; e.) community engagement; and f.) potential for harm to community if student is readmitted.
-Readmission to the College is not guaranteed and may be conditional.
+The suspended student has the option to apply for readmission following the suspension period, for a future term or later as specified in the conduct outcome notification.
+Upon applying for readmission, the student will be asked to share about their time away from Guilford and demonstrate their ability to return as a student and remain in good standing; supporting documentation may be requested.
+The information about the process and expectations are outlined on the Readmission page of the College Catalog.
+Readmission and/or merit aid is not assumed nor guaranteed, and readmission may be conditional.

 Interim suspension may be imposed only:

 - To ensure the safety and well-being of the College College community and its members;

 - If the student poses a direct threat of disruption of or interference with the normal operations of the College.